airnef - Wireless download from your Nikon Camera!

 Prints a help display listing all the typical options supported

 Load additional arguments from a text file.
-In addition to any parameter files you specify, airnefcmd will always load a file named 'airnefcmd-defaultopts' in its working directory if it exists (for Windows/Linux Airnef will look for this file in the directory Airnef was installed to; for OSX it will be in /Applications/airnef.app/Contents/Resources).
+In addition to any parameter files you specify, airnefcmd will always load a file named 'airnefcmd-defaultopts' in its working directory (if it exists).
 The parameters from the default file will be loaded first, allowing you to override them with parameters from your own files and those specified on the command line.
 All parameter files must be formatted so that each parameter word is on a separate line, which is a requirement of Python's argparse routine.
 For example:

 --action getsmallthumbs --extlist NEF JPG

 Specifies the IP address of the camera supporting the MTP-IP interface.
-If not specified the default is 192.168.1.1, which is the default for most Nikon cameras (although some of the newer cameras ship with a default of 192.168.0.1).
+For Nikon's ad hoc wireless this is always the default, 192.168.1.1.
 On Canon the ad hoc wireless address is usually 192.168.1.2.
 Canon also supports wireless infrastructure mode, where instead of the camera serving as a temporary WiFi access point it can use an existing wireless network - for this mode you can configure the camera to any IP address you'd like.
-Sony cameras support only infrastructure mode, where the camera connects to your existing wireless network/router - the camera lets you choose either a manual IP address or Auto (DHCP-assigned) - if you choose the latter, specify --ipaddress auto and airnef will attempt to discover the camera's IP address using the Simple Service Discovery Protocol (SSPD).
-SSDP doesn't work on all systems so if airnef has trouble locating your Sony camera trying configuring the camera for a manual IP address instead.

 What action to perform.
-The default action 'getfiles' will download the full-sized version of the files. 'getlargethumbs' will download the large thumbnail of each image/video. 'getsmallthumbs' will download the small thumbnail of each image/video.
-Not all cameras support both large and small thumbnail downloads. 'listfiles' will generate a directory listing of files on the camera, sorted by the --transferorder option.
+The default action 'getfiles' will download the full-sized version of the files. 'getlargethumbs' will download the large thumbnail of each image/video. 'getsmallthumbs' will download the small thumbnail of each image/video. 'listfiles' will generate a directory listing of files on the camera, sorted by the --transferorder option.

 --extlist [extension ...]

 Specifies which types of files (by extension) to download/list.
-If not specified airnef will download/list every file found.
-Multiple extensions can be included.
+The default is <ALL>, which will download/list every file found.
+Multiple extensions can be specified.
 Example: extlist NEF JPG MOV.
 In the unlikely case where a camera has downloadable files without extensions, include <noext> in the extlist to download those files as well.

 --startdate and --enddate [mm/dd/yy] or [mm/dd/yy hh:mm:ss]